TaitoUnited/taito-cli/README.md

 Plugins require secrets to perform some of the operations.
 Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.

-Secret naming convention is *type.target_of_type.purpose[/namespace]:generation_method*.
+Secret naming convention is secret_name.property_name[/namespace]:generation_method*.
 For example:

+* *silicon-valley-prod-twilio.apikey:manual*: API key for external Twilio service for sending sms messages.
+The token is asked from user during the environment creation and secret rotation process.
-* *db.silicon_valley_prod.app:random*: A randomly generated database password for silicon valley production database to be used by application.
+* *silicon_valley_prod-db-app.password:random*: A randomly generated database password for silicon valley production database (named silicon_valley_prod) to be used by application.
-* *db.silicon_valley_prod.build/devops:random*: A randomly generated database password for silicon valley production database to be used by CI/CD build.
+* *silicon_valley_prod-db-mgr.password/devops:random*: A randomly generated database password for silicon valley production database (named silicon_valley_prod) to be in managing the database (for CI/CD, etc).
 It is saved to devops namespace as it is not required by the application.
-* *gcloud.cloudsql.proxy:copy/devops*: A token for external google-cloudsql service that acts as a database proxy.
+* *gcloud-cloudsql-proxy.key:copy/devops*: A token for external google-cloudsql service that acts as a database proxy.
 Token is copied from devops namespace to this one.
-* *git.github.build:read/devops*: A token to access GitHub when making a release.
+* *github-buildbot.token:read/devops*: A token to access GitHub when making a release.
 Token is read from devops namespace, but need not be saved as it is only needed by CI/CD during build.
-* *ext.twilio.messaging:manual*: A token for external Twilio service for sending sms messages.
-The token is asked from user during the environment creation and secret rotation process.

 Responsibilities of the current default plugins: